Chapter 1:

 ♥ Magical Girl Rinrin ♥

 “Here.
 To.
 Punish.
 You!”
 I call out, leaping forward towards them, my leg kicking out.
 My foot lands with elegance and grace, smashing into the face of the shadow-creature as it gawks and stares at me.
 One comes in with some sort of bizarre hug-like attack and I slam my fist hard into its neck.
 As it flies over me and lands hard on the pavement, its form dissipates into a black mist, swallowed by the ground.
 Good.
+One down.
 Two more.

-“...That speech was pointless, too.
-‘Peace and powerful punches’?”
+“...That speech was nonsense, too.
+‘Peace and powerful punches’, mu?”

 “It’s poetic!”